basit-ayub/basit-ayub/README.md

 # 💫 About Me:
 Heyya, I'm Abdul Basit 👋<br>I'm a Software Engineering student at FAST Islamabad who loves building things with code.
-I mostly work with C++ and Python, and I’m currently diving into web development to expand my skill set.
+I mostly work with C++ and Python, and I’m currently diving into web development and systems programming to expand my skill set.

 ## 🌐 Socials: